millenniumfalcon418/hyperdrive/final_report.md

 <br>
 <img src="https://millenniumfalcon418.github.io/hyperdrive/images/speedup.png"/>
 <br>
-Here, we observed that the speedup for the CUDA implementation of the PCG
+Here, we observed that the speedup for the CUDA implementation of the PCG was always higher than that obtained for the OpenMP implementation.
+However, for the smaller matrices, the difference is very small.
+This is because, for smaller matrices, the amount of computation is comparatively lesser and as a result, the overhead of kernel launches cannot be mitigated.
+Therefore, it becomes comparable to the overhead of spawning threads.

 ## RESOURCES
 GHC machines with NVIDIA Geforce GTX 1080